GameBrief · General

 Research papers are a progression currency rather than a combat or building material.
 They feed two systems.

-The second is quests.
+The first is quests.
 Several ask for a paper as an offering or turn-in.
-The most important is Mercury's quest, which sits directly in the path to unlocking the University.
-So your earliest papers are not research fuel yet.
-They are quest items and a building cost.
+The most important is Mercury's Significant Pursuit quest, which pairs one paper with a Traveler's Coin and sits directly in the path to unlocking the University.

 The fastest path is also the safest one, because dying in a lava dungeon wastes more time than any shortcut saves.

 The biggest mistake here is spending every paper the moment you get it.
-Because the Mercury quest and the University both compete for your early stock, players who burn papers on the wrong thing end up doing extra dungeon runs they could have skipped.
+Because Significant Pursuit needs one in reserve, players who burn papers on the wrong thing end up doing extra dungeon runs they could have skipped.

 The reason these papers feel like a wall is that they sit inside a longer unlock chain, and the game does not lay it out plainly.